-Brexit Was Always a British Existential Crisis
+Why Britain Brexited

 Somewhere along the way, Europe had lost control.
 What good, then, was British influence?

 In 1992, European leaders took an enormous step: The Maastricht Treaty created the European Union.
 No longer a simple community, it now had a common currency, supreme court, and parliament, all governed by the EU’s supranational law.
-As Attlee observed years earlier, whether one saw it as good or bad, there was no doubt it was radical: not a United States of Europe, but neither any longer the loose confederation of nation states thatThatcher had argued for.
+As Attlee observed years earlier, whether one saw it as good or bad, there was no doubt it was radical: not a United States of Europe, but neither any longer the loose confederation of nation-states thatThatcher had argued for.

 Britain did not enthusiastically join with Europe.
 Rather it shuffled forward, nervously negotiating key opt-outs, most importantly from the proposed new single currency.
 Europe was marching on and Britain could not stop it.